(currently under revision, to come into effect September 2017)

-Tuition: All lesson tuition is paid monthly and is due near the beginning of the month, on the date specified on the student invoice.
+Tuition: (currently under revision) All lesson tuition is paid monthly and is due near the beginning of the month, on the date specified on the student invoice.
 In the case of quarterly payments, payment is due on the date of the first unpaid lesson.
 Students should notify teacher of their method of payment at their introductory lesson.
 Both cash and personal checks are acceptable and may either be mailed to the address on the student invoice, or delivered to teacher in person.
 Checks may be made out to Carla Anderson.
 Students should receive a payment confirmation by e-mail for their records.

 Materials: The teacher will provide the initial lesson binder and ongoing lesson sheets.
 The student is expected to pay for and obtain his or her own music books and materials.

-Invoices: Student invoices will be e-mailed at the end of each month, for the coming month.
+Invoices: Student invoices will be e-mailed at the beginning of each month, for the coming month.
 It works best to contact your teacher before the end of the month if you will require any schedule changes that will vary from your normal lesson schedule to ensure an accurate invoice for the upcoming month.
 At any time, students may log in to their accounts to see their lesson history.

 Late payments: Monthly lesson payments made later than the invoice due date may be subject to a $5 overdue fee.
-Quarterly payments made later than the Friday of the week of the first unpaid lesson can be subject to a $5 overdue fee.

 Bounced check fee: If a check is returned for insufficient funds, the student will accrue a $10 fee, plus the amount of the payment due.